prakashlab/picamera-mqtt/README.md

-If you ever need to update the config settings of the network connection, you can edit your `settings.json` file on a separate computer (e.g. another Raspberry Pi), then encrypt it to a `settings_encoded.json` file at a path you set:
+If you ever need to update the config settings of the network connection, you can edit your `settings.json` file on a separate computer (e.g. another Raspberry Pi), then encrypt it to a `settings_encrypted.json` file at a path you set:
 ```
 cd ~/hand-hygiene/intervention
 vim /path/to/settings.json
-python3 -m intervention_client.tools.encrypt_config --input /path/to/settings.json --key /path/to/settings.key --output /path/to/settings_encoded.json
+python3 -m intervention_system.tools.encrypt_config --input /path/to/settings.json --key /path/to/settings.key --output /path/to/settings_encrypted.json
 ```

-Then you can shut down the Raspberry Pi running the client, remove the USB drive, copy the new `settings_encoded.json` file onto the USB drive to overwrite it, and plug the USB drive back into the Raspberry Pi and start it back up.
+Then you can shut down the Raspberry Pi running the client, remove the USB drive, copy the new `settings_encrypted.json` file onto the USB drive to overwrite it, and plug the USB drive back into the Raspberry Pi and start it back up.